kiote/awesome_techradars/README.md

 Different companies create their own technology radars.
 With this list you can chose the one you like more, or just check what technologies different companies use.

+Tech Radar by definition from ThoughWorks is "An opinionated guide to technology frontiers".

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.

 ## Lists